kamiyaa/dwmstatus/README.md

 # dwmstatus
+## Description
-A hardlinked status bar for dwm, written in C.
+A hardlinked status bar for Dynamic Window Manager(dwm), written in C.

+## Usage
+To run, just execute the binary from a console:
+./dwmstatus

+## Configuration
+All configurations are done through config.def.h/config.h to keep the program simple and fast(?).

 Output should look something like this:
 <---> ┃ 427MB ┃ [0%] ┃ Uptime: 0:17 ┃ Monday 16/05 08:03

-Features:
+## Features
  - Displays date

  - Displays uptime